cmu-phil/tetrad-manual-rtd/tetrad-manual-rtd/docs/search-algorithms.md

 ### **FCIT — FCI with Targeted Testing**

 **Type:** Hybrid
-**Output:** PAG
+**Output:** PAG (guaranteed legal)

+*FCIT is an experimental, not-yet-published enhancement of FCI.*
-FCIT uses score information (typically from BOSS) to **prioritize CI tests**, avoiding many unnecessary or uninformative tests.
+It uses score information (typically from BOSS) to **prioritize CI tests**, steering the search away from low-value or misleading independence tests.

+Compared to FCI or GFCI:

+- **Produces a guaranteed legal PAG**
+- Reduces spurious independences
+- Often runs faster on medium–large datasets
+- Provides cleaner, more stable latent-variable structure

 **When to use:**
 - Medium–large datasets
-- FCI/GFCI are slow or unstable
+- FCI or GFCI appear unstable or noisy
-- You want a cleaner PAG with fewer spurious independences
+- You want a certified-legal PAG
+- You are comfortable using an experimental method

 ---